MewsSystems/gitbook-connector-api/use-cases/data-export.md

 > ### Restricted!
 >
 > This feature is currently under beta test and is subject to change.
-> If you would like to take advantage of the feature, contact us via [partnersuccess@mews.com](mailto://partnersuccess@mews.com).
+If you would like to take advantage of the feature, contact us via [partnersuccess@mews.com](mailto://partnersuccess@mews.com).

 ## Initiate the export

 To initiate a bulk data export, use the [Add export](../operations/exports.md#add-export) operation, specifying the data _Entity type_, e.g. `OrderItem`.
+The operation returns an [Export](../operations/exports.md#export) object containing the Export `Id` to use in the next step.
+If there is already an export pending, the operation returns a 400 HTTP error code.

 | <div style="width:350px">'How to' use case</div> | API Operations |
 | :-- | :-- |